 - Head Start, Dasher Green (Columbia, MD) and Ellicott City, MD, where I read to classes of 3-5 year olds when serving as a substitute teacher.
-A story like this can be a challenge with such cute and tiny learners, so I learned to paraphrase and tell the story while showing the pictures.
+My longer stories can be a challenge with such cute and tiny learners, so I learned to paraphrase and tell the stories while showing the pictures.
 Always fun!

 - Stevens Forest Elementary School, Columbia, MD, where I read two of my books to kids from Pre-K through second grade.
 We had a lot of fun!
 This was Lucy the Amazing Wonder Dog’s debut, and it was very well received!
 I learned that small kids don’t always know what “ordinary” means, but it was a good way to add to their vocabulary.
 We talked about using our imagination, the process of creating books, and the kids identified fiction and non-fiction in my stories–that was a first!
 They enjoyed talking about their own pets, and we even talked about wolves!